mthom/scryer-prolog/README.md

 ## Progress

 Prolog is implemented as a simple REPL.
-It is without without meta- or extra-logical operators, or side effects of any kind, with the lone exception of cut.
-In terms of the tutorial pacing, the work covers in some form all of the WAM book, including lists, cuts, Debray allocation, and indexing.
+It is without meta- or extra-logical operators, or side effects of any kind, with the lone exception of cut.
+In terms of the tutorial pacing, the work covers in some form all of the WAM book, including lists, cuts, Debray allocation, indexing, and conjunctive queries.

 ## Tutorial
 To enter a multi-clause predicate, the brackets ":{" and "}:" are used